publicdocs/uscode/assets/md/titles/usc23/us/usc/t23/ch4/m__us_usc_t23_s401.md

  __Detailed Cost Estimate of Highway Safety Act of 1966__

     [Pub.
-L. 89–564, title II, § 207][/us/pl/89/564/s207], Sept.
+L. 89–564, title II][/us/pl/89/564/tII], § 207, Sept.
 9, 1966, [80 Stat.
 737][/us/stat/80/737], directed Secretary, in cooperation with the Governors of appropriate State highway safety agencies, make a detailed estimate of the cost of carrying out the Highway Safety Act of 1966 in order to provide a basis for evaluating continuing programs under the Act and to furnish Congress information necessary for authorization of appropriations for fiscal years beginning after June 30, 1969, such estimates to be submitted to Congress not later than Jan.
 10, 1968.

  __Interstate Compacts for Highway Safety__